stuart-knock/myth2kodi/doc/key_differences_to_mythicalLibrarian.md

 ## Internal myth2kodi databases
 The formatting and maintenance of myth2kodi's local TV-series information has been cleaned up.
-When possible, additional series information is also obtained from tvmaze, in addition to TheTVDB.
+When possible, additional series information is also obtained from tvmaze, in addition to TheTVDB. **For myth2kodi versions >= 1.5.0, access to TheTVDB uses their v2 API -- this is particularly important as from the 1st of October 2017 the v1 API used by mythicalLibrarian will be switched off.**.

 ## User Jobs
 To add user jobs you do not need to edit the myth2kodi script, placing your job